The Husband & Wife Law Team August 2016 Newsletter

 - Mark received his recertification as a certified specialist in injury and wrongful death law.
 Only about 1% of lawyers in Arizona hold this distinction in injury and wrongful death law.

 - We are preparing for three trials coming up this fall.
 One is a slip and fall case, one is a case against the city of Gilbert, and the other is a construction accident case.
 If you want to see Mark in action, let us know and we will give you more details.
 We did have some clients attend trial in the spring and it was great.

 - Our staff is the best.
 On their own they planned a day at the lake, a barbecue party and a celebration of one of our employees (Dalia) who has been with us for 11 years.
 It’s great that all of our team members support our positive culture and also embrace how important it is to give callers and clients the best experience.

 - We picked our finalists for our $1,000 college scholarship winner.
 We received nearly 500 entries.
 Thank you to everyone who completed an application.
 Every application was read and heartfelt.
 Look for more scholarship opportunities soon and congratulations to our winner!

 - If you know a teacher and want her/him to be considered for our monthly teacher appreciation go to breyerlaw.com/lawyersforteachers and nominate a deserving teacher.
 They win $250, a pizza party and more!

 $1000 Scholarship Winner, Zion Joseph

-The Husband and Wife Law Team at Breyer Law Offices, P.C. has represented residents of the Phoenix area and throughout the state of Arizona for two decades now.
+The Husband & Wife Law Team has represented residents of the Phoenix area and throughout the state of Arizona for two decades now.
 Our firm’s community ties run deep, which is why we are thrilled to offer a $1000 scholarship to, Zion Joseph.
 A deserving high school senior who’s demonstrated superb scholastic achievement inside the classroom while still giving back to his community.